Lake Mallalieu: Middle years

-In 1887, Willow Pond became what we know as Lake Mallalieu.
-During this time, Dr. Irving Wiltrout was building Hudson’s first hospital and in honor of him, the Hudson Star & Times wanted to name the lake “Lake Irving,” which the doctor declined and said, “I have named this lake in honor of Rev. William F. Mallalieu, D.D., L.L.D., Bishop of the Methodist church and a resident of New Orleans.”
+In 1887, Willow Pond became what is now known as Lake Mallalieu.
+During this time, Dr. Irving Wiltrout constructed Hudson’s first hospital.
+In honor of this, the Hudson Star & Times proposed naming the lake “Lake Irving,” which the Irving declined, saying “I have named this lake in honor of Rev. William F. Mallalieu, D.D., L.L.D., Bishop of the Methodist church and a resident of New Orleans.”

-In the 1890s, The Willow had been known from the earliest days as a fine trout stream, but a St. Paul group bought a tract of land along the river below Willow Falls and established the exclusive Willow River Club, which was fenced in and controlled by members.
-Local, Frank Wade, challenged this because he didn’t want his fishing curtailed.
-After being arrested for trespassing, he eventually won his case and it became issued that “the Willow River was a public, navigable stream, and the defendant was not guilty of catching the fish in question.”
-This led to free use of the lakes and rivers by the public.
+By the 1890s, the Willow River had become known as a fine trout stream.
+A St. Paul group purchased a tract of land along the river below Willow Falls and established the exclusive Willow River Club, which was gated and controlled by members.
+A local by the name of Frank Wade challenged this due to disruption of fishing access.
+After being arrested for trespassing, he went on to win the case against the landowners.
+It was decided that “the Willow River was a public, navigable stream, and the defendant was not guilty of catching the fish in question.”
+This set a precedent for free use of the lake and streams to the public.

-On April 5, 1934 the Willow got its second big flood, washing out dams upstream.
-The debris and floodwaters cause severe damage on Mallalieu, such as the bridge collapsing, railroad trestle and the large dam on the St. Croix.
-Lake Mallalieu emptied into the St. Croix River.
-Today, we now see the new bridge that was built as a result of this flood as well as the new dams.
+On April 5, 1934 the Willow River experienced a major flood, washing out dams upstream.
+The debris and floodwaters caused severe structural damage on Lake Mallalieu, including the bridge, railroad trestle, and the large dam on the St. Croix.
+This damage caused Lake Mallalieu to empty into the St. Croix River.
+The bridge and dams were replaced, and remain in the present day.

 Present

-During the late 1950s, Mallalieu started being recognized as an ideal and great place to live and raise a family.
-Prior, there had only been a few houses and cottages build on the lake. in the 1960s, large parcels started being divided into lots, and the building has continued since then until now, when essentially all the buildable sites are already in use.
+During the late 1950s, Mallalieu experienced significant residential development.
+Prior to this, there had only been a handful of houses and cottages constructed on the lake.
+In the 1960s, large parcels began being divided into lots, and new constructions have continued since.

-Lake Mallalieu experienced a record flood in 1965 when the lake rose three to four feet over its normal level, covering parts of Riverside Drive almost 2 feet deep.
-In the spring of 2020 lake Mallalieu flooded again after the newly constructed Willow River dam failed to hold back flood waters following a large rainstorm.
-Neighbors all along Riverside Drive banded together to take out docks and boats before the flood waters could cause significant damage.
+Lake Mallalieu experienced a record flood in 1965.
+The lake rose three to four feet over its baseline water level, covering parts of adjacent Riverside Drive in nearly 2 feet of water.
+In the Spring of 2020 lake Mallalieu flooded again after the newly constructed Willow River Dam failed to contain flood waters following a large rainstorm.
+A significant community effort helped to remove boats and docks from the water to prevent property damage.

 Biology

-The fish found in the lake include Panfish, Largemouth Bass, Smallmouth Bass and Northern Pike.
-Invasive species noticed there are Curly-leaf Pondweed, Eurasion Watermilfoil, and Rusty Crayfish.
+Fish found in the Lake Mallalieu include Panfish, Largemouth Bass, Smallmouth Bass and Northern Pike.
+Several invasive flora and fauna have been encountered, including Curly-leaf Pondweed, Eurasion Watermilfoil, and Rusty Crayfish.